Eads Bridge: Later history

-Tunnel
+Connecting tunnel

+Construction

 City fathers wanted a wagon bridge to the heart of town to highlight the best features of St. Louis.
 Economics required that it be a railroad bridge, but there was no space for railroads in the heart of downtown.
 Hence, a tunnel was authorized to connect the bridge to the Missouri Pacific Railroad to the south (and later to the new Union Station).

 Eads worked out the specifications for the tunnel.
 It was to be a “cut and cover” tunnel 4000 ft long, 30 ft below street level.
 They advertised for bids in the Missouri Republican on August 31, 1872.
 The contract was awarded to William Skrainka and Company.
 Construction began in October.
 A series of problems arose including quicksand and springs on the planned route.
 Also several workers were injured; at least one was killed.

 On November 29, the city council passed an ordinance changing the tunnel route to Eight Street and transferring the right to build to the newly formed St. Louis Tunnel Railroad Company.

 In April, Skrainka and Co. decided the project was too difficult.
 They agreed to complete construction south of Market St. The work north of Market was assigned to James Andrews, the stonemason overseeing construction of the bridge piers.

 The Eads Bridge was ready to be opened after seven years of construction on July 4, 1874.
 The celebration included a fifteen-car train filled with 500 dignitaries pulled by three locomotives that departed from the St. Louis, Vandalia, and Terre Haute Railroad station in East St. Louis.
 Locomotives were provided by the Illinois Central Railroad and the Vandalia line (a Pennsylvania Railroad subsidiary).
 The route crossed the Eads Bridge and traveled through the tunnel to Mill Creek Valley and then returned.